JacekJagosz/Easythreed-X1-PrusaSlicer-config/README.md

 G1 Z0.2
 G92 Z0
 ```
-This is helpfull if your printer has loose Z axis belt and on first few layers the head wouldn't really move up because those moves would only take out slack from the belt.
+This is helpful if your printer has loose Z axis belt and on first few layers the head wouldn't really move up because those moves would only take out slack from the belt.
 This command should stretch it and take slack out before the print.
-Start with Z0.2, but increase it untill you get good results, [u/calex2 needed Z1.0 to get good results.](https://www.reddit.com/r/EasyThreeD/comments/izu3lz/prusaslicer_profile_for_x1_extensive_explanation/g7ihmh0/) [Tip taken from Nerys' video](https://www.youtube.com/watch?v=IyCipO-2HYU) *helps: many first layers squishing*
+Start with Z0.2, but increase it until you get good results, [u/calex2 needed Z1.0 to get good results.](https://www.reddit.com/r/EasyThreeD/comments/izu3lz/prusaslicer_profile_for_x1_extensive_explanation/g7ihmh0/) [Tip taken from Nerys' video](https://www.youtube.com/watch?v=IyCipO-2HYU) *helps: many first layers squishing*

 ## PS
 I'm open for suggestions, please comment what you think, what I could improve and how well did it work for you.
 Open issues if you have any ideas.